Airbridge

 The mismatch between RevenueCat and your ad platform is not a tracking bug.
 It comes from three architectural layers that each produce their own version of "the truth."

 • Self-attribution vs deduplication.
 Meta, Google, and TikTok are self-attributing networks — they report their own conversions, including view-through attribution, without cross-channel deduplication.
-An MMP applies last-click deduplication across channels.
+Each SAN only sees its own slice of the funnel and claims credit accordingly.
+An MMP has visibility across all channels at once — it sees installs from Meta, Google, and TikTok in a single view and deduplicates.
 Both are technically correct within their own definitions.
 The numbers will never match because the definitions do not match.

 • Attribution window vs trial period.
 A 7-day attribution window cannot capture a subscription conversion from a 14-day free trial.
 The ad platform counts the install as attributed, but the subscription — which happens on day 14 — falls outside the window.
 RevenueCat records the subscription.
 The ad platform already closed the book.